"With Nutella, we spread positive energy to families to bring more happiness to the world."

 The ingredients have stayed the same, but the amounts of some have changed.
 Nutella now contains 8.7 percent powdered skimmed milk when it previously had only 7.5 percent.
 It also contains more sugar, going from 55.9 percent to 56.3 percent, according to The Washington Post.

 The color also has gotten lighter, and this Facebook post from consumer group Verbraucherzentrale Hamburg was the first to alert consumers about it.
-(Note, if you click on the link that takes you to Facebook, you can read an English translation.)

 You can see that the Nutella on the left made from the new formula is lighter in color than the old-formula Nutella on the right.
 The lighter color has people upset, as does the fact that when something gets added to a product often something else is taken away.
 The percentage of hazelnuts and cocoa don't have to be listed on the label, so it's unclear if they have been changed.
 However, some are wondering if the amount of those ingredients have been reduced to make room for the added powdered milk and sugar, which are less expensive than hazelnuts and cocoa.